How DMLS Can Be Used to Produce Reliable Metal Parts

 The ability to create intricate internal features by “drawing” them one layer at a time opens the doors to previously impossible part designs.
 Complex structures and multi-part assemblies can be greatly simplified using DMLS.
 For example, GE Aviation reduced the part count in a fuel injector assembly from 18 to just 1 by using DMLS, and anticipates that more than 100,000 laser-sintered parts will be produced in this manner by 2020.
 And with the variety of alloys available, DMLS is enjoying increased use in the aerospace, medical, and consumer industries—everything from orthopedic implants and surgical tools to gas turbine and exhaust components are being produced today, in prototype and production quantities alike.
 The message here is that those who understand how to take advantage of metal laser sintering technology have highly complex metal parts manufactured with ease while reducing overall bill of materials (BOM).

 Part of that understanding comes from knowing how DMLS works.
 Because parts are built in layers, so-called “stair stepping” will occur on angled surfaces—for example, the sides of a pyramid-shaped part will be rougher than those of a cube.
-Protolabs will attempt to orient the part build to minimize this effect, but it’s important to point out any critical surfaces or features when submitting your part design, so these can be placed in the horizontal build plane.
+Protolabs will attempt to orient the part build to minimise this effect, but it’s important to point out any critical surfaces or features when submitting your part design, so these can be placed in the horizontal build plane.
 Overly thick sections should be avoided wherever possible, as these add to build time and increase internal material stresses.
 And if very close tolerance holes or features are required, the design should include extra material for subsequent reaming or secondary machining.
 As always, a conversation with one of Protolabs’ applications engineers is recommended if any questions arise.

 Remember that DMLS is not necessarily a faster, simpler alternative to machining.
-Part size is limited, since even a large-format DMLS machine maxes out at around 10 inches cubed at Protolabs.
-The upside to this is that the entire volume can be utilized—if you wanted to produce a thousand microscopic surgical instruments in 316 stainless steel, DMLS can make them in a single build.
+Part size is limited, since even a large-format DMLS machine maxes out at around 250mm cubed at Protolabs.
+The upside to this is that the entire volume can be utilised—if you wanted to produce a thousand microscopic surgical instruments in 316 stainless steel, DMLS can make them in a single build.
 The process of melting metal one ultra thin layer at a time also isn’t terribly fast—our instruments may take a few days to build.
 For many parts, CNC machining remains the most economical choice.
 For everything else, DMLS may offer a number of advantages, chief among them design flexibility.

 If you’re thinking about trying DMLS, another bit of advice is in order: Parts can be laser sintered far more quickly and at substantially less cost if they’re hollow.
 Unless you’re looking for the world’s most expensive paperweight, there’s no reason to melt every square inch of each powder layer when all that’s required is tracing enough of the outline to ensure its structural integrity.
 For this reason, DMLS is a great option for product designers aiming for lightweight parts—compared to machining, where lightweighting increases processing time and cost, DMLS is the opposite, becoming less expensive as part weight goes down.

 This is an important point to aircraft and automobile manufacturers, where every ounce counts in terms of fuel efficiency.
-As mentioned previously, DMLS produces complex parts in lightweight material such as aluminum and titanium.
+As mentioned previously, DMLS produces complex parts in lightweight material such as aluminium and titanium.